kavoori/kavoori.github.io/_posts/2015-03-21-apache-crash-with-seg-fault.markdown

 	`ps -ef | grep apache2 | grep -v grep | wc`
 8. Repeat all of the above steps with the next enabled module.

-I did this until I found the offender : `mime_magic`
+I did this until I found the offender : `mime_magic`.
+I am not sure how this is causing the crash, but it was in my case.

 tl;dr
 `sudo a2dismod mime_magic && sudo service apache2 restart`